Apistogramma Agassizii Care: Tank, Diet & Breeding Tips

 Health and Common Issues

-- Watch for signs of stress or illness in their behavior and appearance.
+- Watch for odd behavior or changes in appearance.

 Final Thoughts